-Less than 15% of Nahuatl speakers are monolingual, as most also speak Spanish at some level of proficiency.
+15% of Nahuatl speakers are monolingual, as most also speak Spanish at some level of proficiency.

 Classical Nahuatl was a lingua franca in the region from the 7th century AD until after the Spanish conquest.
-The integration of Spanish in Mexico has influenced many Nahuatl dialects, and today, considerable differences among them make only some intelligible. mutually Preconquest.
-Aztecs recorded the language using pictographs.
-In the 16th and 17th centuries, the language adopted the Latin alphabet and became a literary language with the integration of Spanish influence.
-Some English words with Nahuatl origins are avocado chocolate, covote, and tomato.
+The integration of Spanish in Mexico has influenced many Nahuatl dialects, and todav. considerable differences among them make only some mutually intelligible.
+Preconquest.
+Aztecs recorded the language usina pictographs.
+In the 16th and 17th

-Mavan: Over two million speakers of Mayan languages reside in Mexico, mostly in the Yucatán Peninsula.
-South, and Gulf Coast regions.
+Mayan: Over two million speakers of Mayan languages reside in Mexico, mostly in the Yucatán Peninsula, South, and Gulf Coast regions.
 Today, some 15 of 32 languages in the Mayan language family are still spoken in Mexico.
-While the most widely spoken language in this family is K'iche', primarily spoken in Guatemala, the second most spoken Mayan language is Yucatec Mava, also known as maava t'aan. the most common variant in Mexico.
-Experts believe that all Mayan languages originate from Proto-Mavan, an ancestral language spoken some 5,000 years ago.
+While the most widely spoken language in this family is K'iche', primarily spoken in Guatemala, the second most spoken Mayan language is Yucatec Maya, also known as maaya t'aan, the most common variant in Mexico.
+Experts believe that all Mayan languages originate from Proto-Mayan, an ancestral language spoken some 5,000 years ago.